2002–03 Seattle SuperSonics season

-The 2002–03 Seattle SuperSonics season was the SuperSonics' 36th season in the National Basketball Association.
-During the off-season, the Sonics acquired Kenny Anderson and Vitaly Potapenko from the Boston Celtics.
-The Sonics got off to a solid start winning eight of their first ten games, but then lost six of their next seven games, then posted six-game losing streaks in January and February, holding a 21–27 record at the All-Star break.
-At midseason, before the trading deadline, the team traded All-Star point guard Gary Payton and Desmond Mason to the Milwaukee Bucks in exchange for All-Star shooting guard Ray Allen.
-More changes continued as Anderson was traded to the New Orleans Hornets in exchange for Elden Campbell.
-Payton also represented the Western Conference for the final time in the 2003 NBA All-Star Game.
+The 2002–03 Seattle SuperSonics season was the 36th season for the Seattle SuperSonics in the National Basketball Association.
+During the off-season, the SuperSonics acquired Kenny Anderson and Vitaly Potapenko from the Boston Celtics, and signed free agent and rookie power forward Reggie Evans.

+The SuperSonics got off to a solid start by winning eight of their first ten games of the regular season, but then lost six of their next seven games, then posted two six-game losing streaks in January and February, holding a 21–27 record at the All-Star break.
+At mid-season, before the trading deadline, the team traded All-Star guard Gary Payton, and Desmond Mason to the Milwaukee Bucks in exchange for All-Star guard Ray Allen, and Kevin Ollie; Payton averaged 20.8 points, 8.8 assists and 1.8 steals per game in 52 games before the trade.
+The team also traded Anderson to the New Orleans Hornets in exchange for Elden Campbell.
+Despite the addition of Allen, the SuperSonics finished in fifth place in the Pacific Division with a 40–42 record, and failed to qualify for the NBA playoffs.